 Topic: College and Career Readiness

 Today’s workplace requires most Americans to have some form of education beyond high school.
-Yet more than half of high school students are not graduating well-prepared to be successful in credit-bearing, entry-level courses in colleges or technical schools.
+Yet more than half of high school students are not graduating well-prepared to be successful in credit-bearing, entry-level courses at two- or four-year colleges.

 SREB’s Agenda for College and Career Readiness

 1. Statewide Readiness Standards in Literacy and Math.
 There should be statewide standards that relate to success in college degree programs and another set of standards applicable to career programs.
-Both sets should be developed based on empirical evidence of what it takes to succeed in various forms of postsecondary education.
+Both sets should be developed based on empirical evidence of what it takes to succeed in entry-level courses at various types of postsecondary institution.

 3. Senior-Year Transitional Courses.
-Literacy and math transition courses should be provided and required for students assessed as not ready for college by their senior year.
-By increasing the flow of students from high school to college who do not need remediation, the cost of college can be reduced and college graduation rates can be positively impacted.
+Literacy and math transition courses should be offered, ans should be required for students who are assessed as not ready for college by their senior year.

 5. State-Level Accountability for Increasing Readiness.
-Postsecondary education and K-12, as a whole statewide, should be accountable for increasing the readiness of high school graduates over time and for increasing the rate at which students entering college not ready earn postsecondary credentials.
-Such state-level, statewide accountability should be directed at both career-oriented and college degree programs.
+Postsecondary education and K-12 should be accountable for increasing the readiness of high school graduates over time and for increasing the rate at which students who enter college college underprepared earn postsecondary credentials.
+Statewide accountability should apply at two-year and four-year institutions.